ipld/ipld/docs/data-model/kinds.md

-While some codec specifications will define a required encoding it should be noted that in practice many codec implementations leave this kind of validation and sanitization up to the consumer (application code) and it is typical to find arbitrary byte data in strings even in codecs that explicitely forbid it.
+While some codec specifications will define a required encoding it should be noted that in practice many codec implementations leave this kind of validation and sanitization up to the consumer (application code) and it is typical to find arbitrary byte data in strings even in codecs that explicitly forbid it.

 Applications **SHOULD** only encode UTF8 data into string values and use byte values when they need arbitrary bytes, but IPLD libraries may not provide these guarantees and rely on the application, or often the